Communications over rental disputes should always be in writing – Keep copies!

 If defendant has not vacated the premises five (5) calendar days after the Judgment is entered, a Writ of Restitution may issue on the 6th day.
 The constable may then evict the tenant.
 Please see our Fee Schedule page for applicable fees.
 Please see our Writ of Restitution page for further information.

-For noncompliance, Landlord delivers 10 day Notice to tenant to remedy specific breaches, indicating that the Rental Agreement will terminate in 14 days.
+For noncompliance, Landlord delivers 10-day Notice to tenant to remedy specific breaches, indicating that the Rental Agreement will terminate in 14 days.
 If breach is not remedied, on the 15th day the landlord (Plaintiff) may file a Complaint with the Court (Filing Fees).
 Trial is set within 6 Judicial (working) days from the date of filing.
-A Summons will be issued (must be served by the constable or a private process server).
+A Summons will issue (must be served by constable or a private process server ).
 Ask clerk for assistance with this procedure.
 Proof of Service must be in the Court prior to the Trial.
 Bring witnesses & evidence to support your case.
 Agreements for work in lieu of rents should always be in writing.

-For noncompliance, Landlord delivers 5 day Notice to tenant to remedy specific breaches indicating the Rental Agreement will terminate in 10 days.
+For noncompliance, Landlord delivers 5-day Notice to tenant to remedy specific breaches indicating the Rental Agreement will terminate in 10 days.
 If breach is not repaired, on the 11th day, Landlord (Plaintiff) may file a Complaint with the Court (Filing Fees).
 Trial is set within six (6) Judicial (working) days from the date of filing.
-A Summons will be issued (must be served by the constable or a private process server).
+A Summons will issue (must be served by constable or a private process server ).
 The Clerk may assist with service procedures by the Constable or provide you with a list of private process servers.
 Proof of service must be in the Court prior to the Trial.
 Bring witnesses & evidence to support your case.
 Agreements for work in place of rents should always be in writing.

 Rental Statutes (All links are off-site)